AgentMC/Sao19/Translate/En/Part7.md

 Currently, the communication between Centoria and Obsidia relies on a horse riding messengers passing through ten cities and fortresses.
 The number of days it takes one way is really two weeks.
 Moreover, there is a danger that a messenger will be attacked by numerous huge monsters inhabiting the Dark Territory.

-"That's right……I wish I had found a parent skull....... "
+"That's right……I wish I had found a parent skull......."

 Isukan sighed and Kirito nodded with a sad face, so Ronnie blinked and asked.